Bruiser Brody: Death

 Fellow wrestlers Dutch Mantel and Tony Atlas have said in a lengthy interview featured in Vice documentary series Dark Side of the Ring season 1 episode 3 entitled "The Killing of Bruiser Brody" that in the 1970s, when Brody and González had wrestled each other, Brody had wrestled very roughly and beat up González.
 S. D. Jones claims after one such match González said to him "one day I am gonna kill that man".

 Tony Atlas also said the local police were uninformed, and thought the killer was an angry wrestling fan gone berserk.
 Atlas also claims that he was the only witness to point out González to the authorities, so they could arrest him.
 In the same documentary, according to Atlas, Bruiser Brody was about to gain ownership in the wrestling company, even promising him "you are going to see a lot of changes", implying that González might eventually be fired.

 Atlas recalls González, Víctor Quiñones, and Carlos Colón were having an urgent meeting in the locker room only moments prior to the tragic events, while Mantel said the meeting seemed "strange".
 Shortly after, González called out Brody in the shower "can I talk to you for a minute please" then the stabbing ensued.
-Ultimately, the murder weapon has never been found, González aka Invader was acquitted in Puerto Rico for acting under self-defense, and Bruiser Brody's widow Barbara Goodish told the reporters "I know the attacker did it, from what I hear about it the whole court case was a sham".
+Ultimately, the murder weapon has never been found, González aka Invader was acquitted in Puerto Rico for acting under self-defense.
+Bruiser Brody's widow Barbara Goodish told the reporters "I know the attacker did it, from what I hear about it the whole court case was a sham".
 Vice producers for Dark Side of the Ring say they contacted González and Colón, but that both "declined to be interviewed".